stream-project/WP1R/docker_stream/README.md

       ```
       http://localhost:7200/
       ```
-      and here in the repository named "Diaspora", all the transformed RDF triples are stored
+      and here all the repositories with stored triples are there.